(scroll over to learn more)

 After School/ Clinic Based:

 Natural settings in the child’s community should be incorporated regularly into the intervention services provided.
-It is critical to helping a child generalize his or her skills for use in real word settings.
+It is critical to helping a child generalize his or her skills for use in real world settings.

 Some children benefit from clinic based services which may provide a child with a more structured environment in which he or she learns a variety of important skills.
 This approach can help children adjust to the routine of going to a different location to learn, thus helping them transition into a school setting.